permitio/fastapi_websocket_pubsub/README.md

     - Based on [Tenacity](https://tenacity.readthedocs.io/en/latest/index.html): allowing configurable retries to keep to connection alive
         - see WebSocketRpcClient.__init__'s retry_config

-    - Based on python [websockets](https://websockets.readthedocs.io/en/stable/intro.html) - a more comprehensive client than the one offered by Fast-api
+    - Based on python [websockets](https://websockets.readthedocs.io/en/stable/intro.html) - a more comprehensive client than the one offered by FastAPI

 ## Logging
 fastapi-websocket-pubsub uses fastapi-websocket-rpc for logging config.